MicrosoftDocs/azure-stack-docs/azure-stack/reference/pep-2002/Get-GraphApplication.md

 # Get-GraphApplication

 ## Synopsis
-Get-GraphApplication is a wrapper function to get the Graph application information for the Applicaiton Name or Identifier specified.
+Get-GraphApplication is a wrapper function to get the graph application information for the applicaiton name or identifier specified.

 ## Syntax